 There is an old and common expression that there are three rules of real estate investing: location, location and location.
 When it comes to finding the best markets for flipping houses, nothing is more important than picking a location where there is demand for the house you are rehabbing.
 You can build a beautiful home and offer it for a great price, but if it is not in an area where your target customer wants to live, you will not be able to sell it.
-The best ways to gauge demand in the area for your potential house flip are to network with local realtors and search through sites like realtor.com and zillow.com to compare properties that are for sale.
+The best ways to gauge demand in the area for your potential house flip are to network with local realtors and search through sites like Realtor and Zillow to compare properties that are for sale.

 If very few houses are selling in the area, then you may need to concentrate on another market for your house flip, as there may not be sufficient demand for your product to make the deal profitable for you.
 In some areas, there is demand, but buyers are very price sensitive.
 If you know the “magic price point” for the area before you purchase the house, you can plan your purchase and house flip accordingly.
 This will help to make sure you buy smart and keep your rehab costs under control.
 If you cannot bring the project in below the desired price, you should not start the project.

-Material and Personnel Cost
+2. Consider Material and Personnel Cost

 How much does it cost to flip a house in your target market?

-It is no secret that it costs more money to get things done in New York City than it does in Cleveland.
+It’s no secret that it costs more money to get things done in New York City than it does in Cleveland.
 Material and personnel costs are no different.
 The more robust the local economy, the higher the average cost of flipping a house will be.
 On the flip side, however, real estate prices are going to be higher in the more expensive markets, so in the end, it generally always works itself out.
 The key is to not pay too much for materials and personnel, regardless of the area you are working in.

 Shop around for a contractor for your house flip.
 Get at least three itemized bids for your rehab, and compare them line by line for each item.
 Have your contractor price out materials separately, and then double check the pricing before signing a contract.
 The contractor should be able to get better prices than you can, as most home improvement stores give a discount to contractors.
 If you can get the same prices he quotes you, you should probably find another contractor.
 If he wants to make money on the materials, fine, but you should know that, and the labor cost should then be lower than contractors that are just passing through the direct expense of the materials to you at cost.